 Making an immediate denture isn’t complicated for the dentist.
 It just requires that the denture be made before the teeth are extracted.

 Usually a patient receiving a denture will be already missing a number of teeth.
 In some cases they may only have front teeth left.
 Rather than waiting until the teeth are taken out and the jaw has time to heal, for an immediate denture the dentist takes the impressions with the teeth still present.
 A model is made from that impression.
 The models are then mounted on an articulator – a mechanical device that replicates the positioning of the upper and lower jaws in relation to each other.

 The dentist or a laboratory technician will then take the model and saw off the teeth that are to be extracted.
+Parts of the model representing soft tissue may also be ground down if their position is expected to change because the teeth are missing.
 The denture is then made to fit this altered model.

 The fit, of course, will be an approximation.
 But key landmarks will be unchanged, and the periphery of the denture, which is the part of the denture that creates the seal, will fit accurately.

 Some surgical alteration of the jawbone usually needs to be done at the time of placement of the immediate denture.

 Then, after the jaw heals and the extraction sites fill in with new bone, the denture is relined to a more precise fit.
 In the meantime, denture adhesives may be required as the jaws heal and it becomes more loose.